Ayush-k-Shukla/system-design-learning/lld/factory.md

 1. **Product (e.g., Notification):** An interface or abstract class for the objects the factory method creates.

-2. **ConcreteProduct (e.g., EmailNotification, SMSNotification):** Concrete classes that implement the Product interface.
+2. **Concrete Product (e.g., EmailNotification, SMSNotification):** Concrete classes that implement the Product interface.

 3. **Creator (e.g., NotificationCreator):** An abstract class (or an interface) that declares the factory method, which returns an object of type Product.
 It might also define a default implementation of the factory method.
 The Creator can also have other methods that use the product created by the factory method.